liuhaoyu1994/cardSys/README.md

 So, I invite you to contribute this together.

-Since it is now an open source project, it will be open to be used by all people who wants to use it.
+Since it is now an open source project, it will be open to use by everyone who wants to use it.

 ## Installation